hyliang96/sharedotfile/README.md

-## sharedotfile
+# sharedotfile
 the shared dotfiles among all my servers, mac and cp (WSL)

+### install
-git clone this repo to a new computer, put the dir on any path you like
+* git clone this repo to a new computer, put the dir on any path you like

-make soft links from $HOME to  all the dotfiles under this dir  (expect .git)
+* make soft links from $HOME to  all the dotfiles under this dir  (expect .git)
 ```bash
 cd ~
 ln -s `echo ~/.sharedotfile/.* | grep -v .git`  ~
 ```

-make soft link from your script dir to all the visible files under this dir (expect README.md)
+* make soft link from your script dir to all the visible files under this dir (expect README.md)
 ```bash
 cd /path/to/your/scripts/
 ln -s `echo ~/.sharedotfile/* | grep  -v RREAADME.md` .
 ```

+### use
-git pull it when you login a computer git push it when you logout the computer
+* git pull it when you login a computer
+* git push it when you logout the computer